HerodotusDev/hdp-cairo/README.md

 # Cairo HDP

-Cairo HDP is a set of Cairo0 programs that verify inclusion proofs and then runs computations on the data.
-This program can then be verified on-chain, enabling trustless computations on any historical data from Ethereum or integrated EVM chains.
+Cairo HDP is a collection of Cairo0 programs designed to verify inclusion proofs and perform computations on the data.
+These computations can be verified on-chain, enabling trustless operations on any historical data from Ethereum or integrated EVM chains.

 ## Installation and Setup

-Install the required dependencies and setup Python virtual environment by running:
+To install the required dependencies and set up the Python virtual environment, run:

 ```bash
 make setup
 ```

-Make sure to run the cairo program from the virtual environment.
-To activate the virtual environment, run:
+Ensure you run the Cairo program from the virtual environment.
+To activate the virtual environment, execute:

 ```bash
 source venv/bin/activate